LixiaEchoTang/DBA-Interview-Preparation/README.md

 - **Grokking the Advanced SQL Interview** (if available on Educative)
 - **Grokking the Database Design Interview** ([Learn more](https://bytebytego.com/courses/system-design-interview/foreword)) — some modules overlap with system design
+- **Focus:** Ace the data science interview
+- **Focus:** Data Science Interview: Prep for SQL, Panda, Python, R Language, Machine Learning, DBMS and RDBMS – And More – The Full Data Scientist Interview Handbook

 **Why It’s Useful:**